jarthurgross/website/index.md

 <img id='portrait' src='{{ relative }}images/jonathan-a-gross.jpg'
   alt='Portrait of Jonathan A. Gross' />

-My name is Jonathan A. Gross, and I am a postdoc in Alexandre Blais' group at the University of Sherbrooke studying the theory of quantum information.
-I did my Ph.D. at the University of New Mexico under the supervision of Professor Carlton M. Caves.
+My name is Jonathan A. Gross, and I am currently doing quantum-computing research at Google.
+Previously I was a postdoctoral fellow in Alexandre Blais' group at the University of Sherbrooke and I did my Ph.D. at the University of New Mexico under the supervision of Professor Carlton M. Caves.

 I hope for this website to keep a public record of my research activities (such as talks and publications), as well as to provide a platform for sharing